raghavendraivv/Music-Application/README.md

 ## Installing

-- Fork the repository.
+- Fork the Repository.
 - Clone the repo using the terminal command.
 Make sure you replace `username` with your GitHub username.
 ```bash
 https://github.com/raghavendraivv/music_app.git
 ```
 - To run the code, type the following commands in terminal.
-Installing Virtual environment
+Installing Virtual Environment
 ```bash
  virtualenv -p python3 .
 ```
-Now Activate Your environment
+Now Activate Your Environment
 ```bash
 source bin/activate
 ```